Molo, Iloilo City: History

 During the same period, a group known as the "Conspirators' Committee" or Comite Conspirador was formed in Molo.
 This committee played a significant role in planning an uprising against the Spanish colonial authorities.
 In August 1898, the revolution spread throughout Panay Island, with Molo at its forefront.
 The revolutionaries established a temporary revolutionary government, which became known as the Provisional Government of the District of Visayas.

-On July 16, 1937, Molo was incorporated into Iloilo City as a district, alongside the towns of Arevalo, La Paz, and Mandurriao, through Act No. 719 of 1903.
-This consolidation brought together these distinct areas under the administration of Iloilo City, further contributing to the city's growth and development.
+On July 16, 1937, Molo was legally annexed into Iloilo City as a district, which was formally inaugurated on August 25, 1937, alongside the towns of Arevalo, La Paz, and Mandurriao, through Act No. 719 of 1903.

 Geography

 Molo is the third-smallest district in Iloilo City, with an area of 5.54 km2.
 It is 3.21 km away from Iloilo City Proper.
 Molo shares borders with Arevalo to the west, Mandurriao to the north, La Paz to the northeast, and City Proper to the east.
 The district is the location of the mouth of the Batiano River, which then empties into the Iloilo Strait in the southeast part of the district.